-- (1) Speech Language Pathology Assistants and Supervision. - (a) Speech Language Pathology Assistants (SLPA) must work under the supervision of a licensed Speech Language Pathologist ("Supervising Licensee"). - (b) Beginning January 1, 2005, the minimum qualifications for persons employed as Speech Language Pathology Assistants shall be as follows: - 1.
-The applicant must have completed a program of study designed to prepare the student to be a Speech Language Pathology Assistant; and - 2.
-The applicant must have completed course work and field experiences in a technical training program for Speech Language Pathology Assistants approved by the American Speech-Language-Hearing Association (ASHA). - (i) Course work and fieldwork experience completed prior to January 1, 2005 will be evaluated to determine whether the applicant meets all criteria for registration. - (ii) All applicants for registration must be referred for registration by the program director of the technical training program where they have completed the field and course work requirements; or - 3.
-The applicant must have earned sixty (60) college-level semester credit hours in a program of study that includes general education and the specific knowledge and skills for a SLPA.
-The training program shall include a minimum of one hundred (100) clock hours of field experiences supervised by a licensed Speech Language Pathologist. - (i) At least twenty (20) semester credit hours of the sixty (60) hour requirement shall be in general education. - (ii) At least twenty (20) semester credit hours of the sixty (60) hour requirement shall be in technical content.
-The course content must include the following:
+- (1) Requirements. - (a) Speech Language Pathology Assistants. - 1.
+Speech Language Pathology Assistants must work under the supervision of a licensed Speech Language Pathologist ("Supervising Licensee"). - 2.
+The minimum qualifications for persons employed as Speech Language Pathology Assistants shall be as follows: - (i) The applicant must have completed a program of study designed to prepare the student to be a Speech Language Pathology Assistant.
+The applicant must have earned sixty (60) college-level semester credit hours in a program of study that includes general education and the specific knowledge and skills for a Speech Language Pathology Assistant.
+The training program shall include a minimum of one hundred (100) clock hours of field experience supervised by a licensed Speech Language Pathologist. - (I) At least twenty (20) semester credit hours of the sixty (60) hour requirement shall be in general education. - (II) At least twenty (20) semester credit hours of the sixty (60) hour requirement shall be in technical content.
+The course content must include the following: - I. overview of normal processes of communication and overview of communication disorders; - II. instruction in assistant-level service delivery practices; - III. instruction in workplace behaviors; - IV. cultural and linguistic factors in communication; and - V. observation. - (III) The one hundred (100) hours of supervised fieldwork experience must provide appropriate experience for learning the job responsibilities and workplace behaviors of a Speech Language